hoodcodes/hoodcodes.github.io/README.md

 - [Typescript](./typescript/)

 ### First Use of this Reference - Installing Prerequisites

+_Note: this section speaks to doing installations for purposes of running code examples.
+I may find this to be too cumbersome an split these out into separate projects.
+This is a concept at this stage which I am working on.
+My personal goal is to have solid content for every area by the end of 2022, along with example code that is executable._

 After you pull this repo down and open it in VSCode, you may encounter a series of warning messages, around missing dependencies to run certain code.